RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 So obviously, you need some more stuff to get a programming language to do work.
 First of all, PCs don't understand text, they understand zeros and ones.
 So everything you have written, must be interpreted so you need an **Interpreter** (Later on, when we tell you how to install python, we truly tell you how to install the Python Interpreter).
 After the installation is done, you could fire up Notepad and write your code.
 Although ~~all~~ most of us would not recommend this.

  The next thing you would like to use is an Integrated Development Environment (IDE), the MatLab GUI is an example of an IDE.
 An IDE offers you syntax highlighting, code completion and it can point out errors in your code.
 Furthermore it normally comes with a green play button to run your program code.
 And it features a [debugger](#Debugging) (yes, there is a way more efficient way on squashing bug than using print statements).
 The most used IDEs at our institute are PyCharme and Spyder.
 Eclipse and Visual Studio are rarely used (and they are a bit more complicated to configure).
-You probably ask your advisor which IDE he uses and settle on the same.
+You probably ask your advisor which IDE he or she uses and settle on the same.

 - [ ] Abbildung Zusammenhang IDE / Sprache / Interpreter